 |Thursday, June 21, 6:30 p.m. (new time) at Heather Farm Natural Lake & Pond||Birdwalking Basics||with Noelle Pipa, GHF Natural Science Teacher|

-Participants are encouraged to stay after class and attend the Mount Diablo Audubon Society meetings at 6:30 p.m. on the first Thursdays in May (5/3) and in June (6/7).
+Participants are encouraged to stay after class and attend the Mount Diablo Audubon Society meeting at 6:30 p.m. on the first Thursday in June (6/7).
 Meetings are free to attend, and more information is available at diabloaudubon.org.